Gurobi/gurobi-optimods/docs/source/mods/sharpe-ratio.rst

 The ``max_sharpe_ratio`` function returns two objects:

 1. The portfolio that maximizes the Sharpe ratio.
 The values in the portfolio represent the relative weights that should be allocated to each asset.
-The weights sum to 1.
+These weights sum to 1.
 If ``cov_matrix`` and/or ``mu`` were given as a pandas object, the portfolio is a pandas Series.
 Otherwise, the portfolio is a numpy ndarray.
 2. The Sharpe ratio of the optimal portfolio.

 Example code